ajainvivek/ember-multiple-application/README.md

 ## Overview
 This repository showcases structuring multiple ember-cli apps that share some common code (such as models, components, etc) from commons application.

-This repository is extended from `workmanw`.
+This repository is extended from `workmanw` repo.
+The pattern is modified with inclusion of dependency management, switching across apps without CORS issue, resolving pattern some pattern caveats like live reload etc.

 ## Details

 ### Summary

 The pattern demonstrated by this repo is essentially multiple concurrent ember-cli based applications.
-These applications make use of a "local ember-addon" mechanism and a symlink.
+These applications make use of a "local ember-addon" mechanism.
 Each app exists independantly of the others, they just share common code.
 When developing you'll use multiple to servers (one per app).
 When building the script will trigger multiple `ember build` calls (one per app) and smash the builds together into a single dist (there is no conflict concern since the files will be fingerprinted).
+The common application acts as a guide to share components, services, mixins etc. Multiple apps interact with each other in a single port using static assets distributed hook.
+Apps talk to each with sharing context.

 ### Outline of configurations.
 You can use this section if you want to duplicate this setup without having to clone this repo.

-* "apps/common" is symlinked to "apps/app1/lib/common" and "apps/app2/lib/common".
+* "apps/common" hooks required dependencies via "commons.json".
 * "apps/app1/package.json" and "apps/app2/package.json" include "lib/common" as a "ember-addon".
 * "apps/common/package.json" has keywords for "ember-addon".
 * "apps/common/app/styles/common.scss" imports all SASS files in the common directory.